zhangxin025/docs-1/api-reference/avatar/Overview.md

-## Overview

-Duix offers two types of AI Avatars: **Stock AI Avatars** and **Personal AI Avatars**—both powered by our advanced AI engine.
+Duix offers two types of AI Avatars: **Stock AI Avatars** and **Personal AI Avatars** both powered by our advanced AI engine.
 Personal AI Avatars can be customized using either a photo or a video, making it easy to create a lifelike digital version of yourself in minutes.

 Discover how to get the best results when creating your AI Avatar and learn what makes a high-quality input essential.